anvaka/ngraph.tobinary/README.md

 # links.bin format

 This file stores entire graph.
-Each record in the file is Int32 written in Little Endian notation.
+Each record in the file is Int32 written in little-endian notation.
 Let's consider the following example:

 `labels.json` content: